PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 specifying `"None"` for the cluster IP (`.spec.clusterIP`).

-You can use a headless Service to interface with other service discovery mechanisms, without being tied to Kubernetes' implementation.
+You can use a headless Service to interface with other service discovery mechanisms, without being tied to PlaidCloud' implementation.

 For headless `Services`, a cluster IP is not allocated, kube-proxy does not handle these Services, and there is no load balancing or proxying done by the platform